Sydney Barnes: 1915 to 1923

 Barnes was 41 when the First World War began and so too old for military service.
 First-class cricket was shelved for the duration but league cricket continued and numerous top-class players including Jack Hobbs, Wilfred Rhodes and Frank Woolley signed up to play in the Bradford League.
-Barnes saw an advert placed by Saltaire Cricket Club in the "Athletic News" periodical and applied for the role by saying: "Will I do?"
+Barnes saw an advert placed by Saltaire Cricket Club in the Athletic News and applied for the role by saying: "Will I do?"
 From 1915 to 1923, he played exclusively and with great success for Saltaire.
 The club and their ground at Roberts Park had been founded in 1871 and they joined the Bradford League in 1905.
 They won the league three times (1917, 1918 and 1922) while Barnes played for them.
 On his debut in May 1915, he took eight for eight against Bowling Old Lane and followed that with all ten for fourteen against Baildon Green, including five wickets in five successive balls.
 In later seasons, he took all ten against Bowling Old Lane and Keighley.

 Barnes knew full well his value to Saltaire and characteristically drove a hard bargain.
 There were several record crowd and gate receipt matches when he was playing, including one Priestley Cup final at Bradford Park Avenue, a first-class ground used by Yorkshire.
 Barnes started on £3 10s per match in 1915 plus travel and accommodation, though he did soon remove to Saltaire (and the club paid his removal costs).
 His match fee doubled in 1916 and had increased to £18 15s in 1922.
 Like all professionals operating in league cricket, he benefited from "pass the hat" crowd collections (performance rewards) at each game and, as an additional supplement, he secured a coaching role at Bradford Grammar School which is near Saltaire.
 Saltaire over-reached themselves somewhat and it took an effort to re-balance the books in the 1920s following Barnes's departure.